Fleckism/SecurityPlus/SecurityPlus/18B Risk Managment Process and Concepts.md

 Acquisition is the process of obtaining a forensically clean copy of data from a device held as evidence.
 If the computer system or device is not owned by the organization, there is the question of whether search or seizure is legally valid.
 This impacts bring-your-own-device (BYOD) policies.
 For example, if an employee is accused of fraud you must verify that the employee's equipment and data can be legally seized and searched.
 Any mistake may make evidence gained from the search inadmissible.

-Data acquisition is also complicated by the fact that it is more difficult to capture evidence from a digital crime scene than it is from a physical one.
-Some evidence will be lost if the computer system is powered off; on the other hand, some evidence may be unobtainable until the system is powered off.
-Additionally, evidence may be lost depending on whether the system is shut down or "frozen" by suddenly disconnecting the power.
+Data acquisition is also complicated by the fact that it is **more difficult to capture evidence from a digital crime scene** than it is from a physical one. **Some evidence will be lost if the computer system is powered off; on the other hand, some evidence may be unobtainable until the system is powered off.
+Additionally, evidence may be lost depending on whether the system is shut down or "frozen" by suddenly disconnecting the power.**

 Data acquisition usually proceeds by using a tool to make an image from the data held on the target device.
-An image can be acquired from either volatile or nonvolatile storage.
+An [[image]] can be acquired from either **volatile or nonvolatile storage**.
 The general principle is to capture evidence in the order of volatility, from more volatile to less volatile.
-The ISOC best practice guide to evidence collection and archiving, published as [tools.ietf.org/html/rfc3227](https://tools.ietf.org/html/rfc3227), sets out the general order as follows:
+The [[ISOC]] best practice guide to evidence collection and archiving, published as [tools.ietf.org/html/rfc3227](https://tools.ietf.org/html/rfc3227), sets out the general order as follows:

 1. CPU registers and cache memory (including cache on disk controllers, GPUs, and so on).
 2. Contents of nonpersistent system memory (RAM), including routing table, ARP cache, process table, kernel statistics.